vios-s/tsaftarislab.github.io/_team/steven.md

 His research interests span topics in Computer Vision, Machine Learning and Medical Image Analysis.
 You can occasionally find him up a mountain; running or cycling.

-Please visit his [his personal website](https://smcdonagh.github.io/) for more information.
+Please visit his [personal website](https://smcdonagh.github.io/) for more information.